Photographs: You can find photographs of some of these green spaces here.

 Long Lane Pasture: This is a two acre meadow on a remnant of the original Finchley Common in Long Lane, Finchley, London N3, opposite Finchley fire station.
 It is managed under Trust deed on a lease from Barnet Council, and is run entirely by volunteers.
 It is open daily throughout most of the year.
 You can find out more here.

 Friends: Many other green spaces are maintained by volunteers as well.
 You can find some of these “friends” groups here.
-There are also broader alliances of these groups, for example the Network of Friends Groups of London Green Spaces and the London Parks and Green Spaces Forum.
+There are also broader alliances of these groups, for example Barnet Friends of Green Spaces Network, the London Friends of Green Spaces Network and the London Parks and Green Spaces Forum.
 The Open Spaces Society, Britain’s oldest national conservation body, assists local communities so that they can safeguard their green spaces for future generations to enjoy.

-A Green Spaces Walk: Tony Roberts, with help from Derek Warren, has put together a walk through Finchley and Friern Barnet’s green spaces.You can find out more about the walk here.
+A Green Spaces Walk: Tony Roberts, with help from Derek Warren, has devised a walk through Finchley and Friern Barnet’s green spaces.You can find out more about the walk here.

 Walks on the Barnet Council website: Dollis Valley Greenwalk is a 10 mile walk linking green spaces along the Dollis Valley, starting in Moat Mount, Mill Hill through Barnet and into Hampstead Heath.
 There are guides with maps and information about the route.
-There are four Healthy Heritage Walks on the Barnet website.
+There are also four Healthy Heritage Walks on the Barnet website.
 For each walk there is a map, a downloadable audio guide that you can play as a podcast, and a transcript of the downloadable audio guide:

 - Hendon to Mill Hill Walk